List of Quantico characters: León Velez

 León Velez (portrayed by Aarón Díaz) was a photojournalist and CIA recruit, before leaving Camp Peary as a result of failing a training assignment.
 Sometime later, León attends the 2018 G-20 summit in New York.
 As a photojournalist, he covered the events at the summit prior to the hostage takeover by the Citizens Liberation Front.
 Shortly after the crisis ended, it was revealed that he was murdered by assailants connected to the AIC.

 Lydia Hall

 Lydia Hall (portrayed by Tracy Ifeachor) is a CIA case officer and co-instructor at The Farm.
 Originally posing as just another recruit with the surname Bates, she and Owen Hall revealed her true role as a lesson to the others.
 As co-instructor, she's pushed Alex Parrish really hard during the training exercises.
 Towards the end of the 2018 Hostage Crisis, it was revealed that she uploaded contents of a hard drive containing top secret classified information of the United States.
-As a result of her actions, she was incarcerated in a federal prison.
+As a result of her actions, she was incarcerated in a federal prison, where she was murdered by Conor Devlin's men.